Cursor Integration

 Section titled “How it works in practice”With the plugin

-Section titled “With the plugin”The /ag-developer skill follows a structured workflow for every coding task:
+Section titled “With the plugin”The developer agent follows a structured workflow for every coding task:

 -